Effect of geometry and Reynolds number on the turbulent separated flow behind a bulge in a channel: Introduction

-Most of our knowledge concerning separated flows has been obtained experimentally by using hot wire anemometry.
-The experimental generation of turbulent flow with adverse pressure gradient is not standardised and the different approaches employed so far lead to substantially different configurations where the control on the actual pressure gradient and on the ensuing separated flow is limited. \cite{Skaare_1994} and \cite{Krogstad_1995} performed a detailed study of a turbulent boundary layer in presence of a strong APG and constant skin friction coefficient, providing a detailed analysis of the turbulence statistics including the budget of the kinetic energy.
-In \cite{Webster_1996} the experimental data of an APG boundary layer created by a bump in the wall are provided and a detailed analysis of the turbulence statistics is discussed. \cite{Dengel_1990} performed experimental measurements of APG turbulent boundary layer reporting different cases of pressure distributions, with and without reverse flow.
-The strong dependence of the near-wall flow properties on the presence or absence of the recirculation region was discussed in detail.
-These different studies provide a useful description of the velocity fluctuation in the near wall region even though the access to complete flow field data is still limited in experiments.
-In such cases, numerical simulations can provide invaluable complementary information.
+The statistical characterisation of separated flows in presence of adverse pressure gradients is challenging due to the difficulty to control the actual pressure gradient and the ensuing separated flow in presence of curved flows, see~\cite{Alam_2000}.
+The experimental generation of turbulent flow with an APG is not standardised and the different approaches employed lead to substantially different configurations. \cite{Skaare_1994} and \cite{Krogstad_1995} performed a detailed study of a turbulent boundary layer in presence of a strong APG and constant skin friction coefficient, providing a detailed analysis of the turbulence statistics including the budget of the kinetic energy.
+Some studies are focused on the intermediate state of separating and re-attaching flow, such as the experimental study of a boundary layer that is maintained on the verge of separation conducted by \cite{Elsberry_2000}.
+On the other hand, \cite{Castro_1998} study the separated flow at the leading edge of a flat plate in a wind tunnel considering two different conditions: with and without added homogeneous isotropic turbulence.
+In \cite{Webster_1996} the experimental data of an APG boundary layer created by a bump in the wall are provided and a detailed analysis of turbulence statistics is discussed. \cite{Dengel_1990} performed experimental measurements of an APG turbulent boundary layer reporting different cases of pressure distributions, with and without reverse flow, showing the strong dependence of the near-wall flow properties on the presence or absence of the recirculation region.
+To address the turbulent flow separation on smooth geometry the ERCOFTAC test case 81 has been employed in the literature.
+A period hill experiment has been designed by Manhart at TU Munich,~\cite{Rapp_2011}.
+This experimental setup is made by nine consecutive 2D bumps to reproduce an infinite channel with periodic bumps in the streamwise direction. \cite{Kahler_2016} carry out several measurements on this experimental setup to address the separated flow.
+High resolution particle image velocimetry and particle tracking velocimetry highlight the crucial role of the spatial resolution close to the wall.
+As stated by the authors, the difficulties to perform these measurements can be compared to those encountered in obtaining reliable Large Eddy Simulations (LES), see e.g. the discussion in \cite{gualtieri2007preservation}.